deeptimaheshwari1013/Digit-classifier/README.md

 -For the input-to-hidden layer, we use ReLU activation, and for the hidden-to-output layer we use softmax activation.

-#Activation Functions
+# Activation Functions

--Softmax activation converts vectors into probabilities, and that helps us in categorising (it calculates probabilities).
+- Softmax activation converts vectors into probabilities, and that helps us in categorising (it calculates probabilities).

--It's only used as an output layer in a neural network.
+- It's only used as an output layer in a neural network.

--We consider the higher probability as the actual output.
+- We consider the higher probability as the actual output.

-#Environment and Setup
+# Environment and Setup

 -I went to Jupyter Notebook next.
 I had to select a kernel (engine that actually runs the code), and I had two options that confused me: